 In other situations, wills are attacked by family members based on undue influence when a will disposes of property in ways that seem unnatural or suspicious.
 In a case where the presumption of undue influence does not apply, a will contestant must prove undue influence by a preponderance of the evidence.

 Meaning, that the contestant must show the court that the gifts under the will were “more likely than not” the product of undue influence.
-A situation may arise when an elderly person is befriended by someone later in life, and that person ends up taking under a will where the person’s children were originally set to take.
+A situation may arise when an elderly person is befriended by someone later in life, and that person ends up benefiting under a will where the person’s children were originally set to benefit.

 Undue Influence in Nevada Case Law